About Sado Gold Mine

 After that, in 1896 (Meiji 29), it was sold to Mitsubishi Joint Stock Company at that time, and it expanded and developed as Japan's largest gold and silver mine.

-In March 1989, unfortunately, operations were suspended due to resource depletion, and the long history of nearly 400 years came to an end.
+In March 1989, unfortunately, operations were suspended due to resource depletion, and the long history of mining that had lasted nearly400 years came to an end.

 Japan's largest gold and silver mine

-The gold vein of the Sado Gold Mine stretched 3,000m from east to west, 600m from north to south, and 800m deep.
+Aikawa Gold and Silver Mine stretched 3,000m from east to west, 600m from north to south, and 800m deep.
 Pursuing this gold mine, 78 tons of gold and 2,330 tons of silver were produced in 388 years from Edo to Heisei, making it the largest gold and silver mine in Japan.
 The excavated tunnel spreads out like an ant's nest, with a total length of about 400km (between Sado and Tokyo).